ptomulik/puppet-bsdportconfig/README.md

 ##### name (required)

 Reference to a port.
-A *package* name, *port* name or *origin* may be passed as the `name` parameter (see [TERMINOLOGY](#terminology) in resource description).
+A *portname*, *pkgname* name or *origin* may be passed as the `name` parameter (see [TERMINOLOGY](#terminology) in resource description).
-If the name has form 'category/subdir' it is treated as an origin.
-Otherwise, the provider tries to find matching port by port name and if it fails, by package name.
-Note, that package names are ambiguous, see [AMBIGUITY OF PACKAGE NAMES](#ambiguity-of-package-names) in the resource description.
+If the name has form 'category/subdir' it is treated as an *origin*.
+Otherwise, the provider tries to find matching port by *pkgname* and if it fails, by *portname*.
+Note, that *portname*s are ambiguous, see [AMBIGUITY OF PORTNAMES](#ambiguity-of-portnames) in the resource description.

 ##### options (optional)